alshdjv/NetflixCloneUIKit/README.md

 I configured some of the codes and structures in my personal views.

 Besides, application is developed using the UIKit (no storyboard) framework programmatically.
-SDK & Frameworks: Swift5, Design Patterns, OOP, UIKit, MVVM architecture, Core Data, SnapKit, Networking.
+SDK & Frameworks: Swift5, Design Patterns, OOP, UIKit, MVVM-C architecture, Core Data, SnapKit, Networking, SDWebImage, GCD

 Application development is divided into 14 parts:
 1) Get Started.
 Setup environment.
 Delete storyboard.
 Create the MainTaBBarViewController with 4 UINavigationController.